Flavian Zeija

 In his capacity as the Principal Judge, Justice Flavian Zeija is the third-highest ranking judicial officer in the country.
 The top five judicial officers are ranked as follows: 1. the Chief Justice of Uganda 2. the Deputy Chief Justice of Uganda 3. the Principal Judge 4. the Secretary to the Judiciary and 5. the Chief Registrar.

 Background and education

 He was born in Uganda on 18 February 1969.
-He attended local elementary and secondary schools.
+He attended St.Mary's College Rushoroza for secondary education where he served as the Headprefect.
 In 1993, he was admitted to Makerere University, the oldest and largest public university in Uganda.
 He graduated in 1996 with a Bachelor of Laws degree.
 The following year, he obtained a postgraduate Diploma in Legal Practice from the Law Development Centre in Kampala.

 In 1999, he returned to Makerere University and was admitted to the Master's program in Law.
 He graduated with a Master of Laws degree in 2002.
 His degree of Doctor of Philosophy in Law, was awarded by the University of Dar es Salaam in 2013.
 He also holds a Master of Business Administration degree, obtained from the Uganda Martyrs University, in 2018.
 In addition, he is a member of the Institute of Chartered Secretaries and Administrators of the United Kingdom, since 2012.